Nepotism

 Benjamin Harrison, treasurer of Guy's Hospital in London, was shown as a dominant presiding figure, with the nepotism of Sir Astley Cooper having his tacit approval.

 Nepotism is the act of granting an advantage, privilege, or position to relatives in an occupation or field.
-These fields can include business, politics, academia, entertainment, sports, religion or health care.
+These fields can include retail, business, finance and accounting as well as politics, journalism, law, academia, entertainment, sports, religion, health care and social work.
 In concept, it is similar to cronyism.
+Sociologists argue it to be a form of cultural capital to success.

 The term originated with the assignment of nephews, sons, or other relatives to important positions by Catholic popes and bishops.
-It has often been witnessed in autocracies, whereby traditional aristocracies usually contested amongst themselves in order to obtain leverage, status, etc.

 Nepotism has been criticized since ancient history by philosophers, including Aristotle, Valluvar, and Confucius, condemning it as both evil and unwise.

 Origins

 The term comes from the Italian word nepotismo, which is based on the Latin root nepos meaning nephew.
 Since the Middle Ages and until the late 17th century, some Catholic popes and bishops – who had taken vows of celibacy and, therefore, usually had no legitimate offspring of their own – gave their nephews such positions of preference as were often accorded by fathers to sons.
 They would also do the same with children who were the illegitimate result of broken celibacy vows, and who were claimed to be "nephews" instead of sons.

 Several popes elevated nephews and other relatives to the cardinalate.
 Often, such appointments were a means of continuing a papal "dynasty".
 For instance, Pope Callixtus III, head of the Borgia family, made two of his nephews cardinals; one of them, Rodrigo, later used his position as a cardinal as a stepping stone to the papacy, becoming Pope Alexander VI.
 Alexander then elevated Alessandro Farnese, his mistress's brother, to cardinal; Farnese would later go on to become Pope Paul III.
 Paul III also engaged in nepotism, appointing, for instance, two illegitimate grandsons, aged 14 and 16, as cardinals.
 The practice was finally limited when Pope Innocent XII issued the bull Romanum decet Pontificem in 1692.
 The papal bull prohibited popes in all times from bestowing estates, offices, or revenues on any relative, with the exception that one qualified relative (at most) could be made a cardinal.